supermundano/contact-form-7-infusionsoft-add-on/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fixes a bug that prevented contacts from being added to InfusionSoft, if a tag was not supplied.

 = 1.0.2 =
 * Upgrade process for verifying that Contact Form 7 is installed and up to date.